 In the descriptor manager pane, you can create a copy of a group by selecting the relevant group and then choosing the option copy located at the bottom of the pane.

 This may be useful if you want to create a new Discover analysis with new/different variables but don't want to start from scratch.
 You may want to use a Project Discover Group but make changes.
-You can’t do this if you are not the owner, but you can take a copy and change it for your own use.
+You can’t make changes if you are not the owner, but you can take a copy and change it for your own use.

 3. Descriptor Groups in analysis

 Descriptor groups display at the top of your project tree in the Discover Descriptors area.

 - The default group displays in orange font.